lakal3/VGE/docs/build_vgelib.md

 See their documentation about the requirements (or just run make and install what is missing).

-Also, make sure that you place your shared library (libVGELib.so) where the OS will be able to locate it.
+Also, make sure that you place your shared library (libvgelib.so) where the OS will be able to locate it.

 ## Windows build